Success tips when doing business in Malaysia

 Who is eligible to receive these incentives?Investors who plan to promote or develop new and emerging technologies; investors who plan to engage in strategic projects that involve heavy capital investments with long gestation periods, deploy high levels of technology, and have a significant impact on the economy; and small-scale manufacturing investors with shareholders’ funds of a maximum of RM500,000 (US$137,000) and holding at least 60% in equity.

-What is the minimum number of directors required?Every Malaysian company must have a minimum of two directors who are resident in Malaysia.
+What is the minimum number of directors required?Every Malaysian company must have a minimum of one director who is resident in Malaysia.